dhis2/training-docs/content/analytic_tools/tg_pivottable.md

 1. Describe what a pivot table is
 2. Demonstrate how to:
     1. Modify pivot table dimensions
-    2. Create tables in the Pivot Table app
+    2. Create tables in the Data Visualizer app
     3. Use Pivot Table Options and Pivot Table Layout
     4. Add in categories and org unit groups as disaggregations
+3. Download pivot table data
-3. Explain how different number types can be used
+4. Explain how different number types can be used
-4. Demonstrate how to apply legends to pivot tables
-5. Explain how to add descriptions and set up sharing for saved items
+5. Explain how to set up sharing for saved items
+6. Demonstrate how to apply legends to pivot tables
-6. Demonstrate how to add descriptions and set up sharing of saved items
+7. Demonstrate how to freeze rows and columns

 ## Time needed for this session

-Live demo: 1.5 hours
+- Live demo: 1.5 hours

-Hands-on exercises: 2 hours
+- Hands-on exercises: 2 hours

-Assignment : 1 hour
+- Assignment : 1 hour

 ## Background on this topic/module